-We've tested over 55 speakers, and below you'll find out recommendations for the best waterproof Bluetooth speakers.
+We've tested over 65 speakers, and below you'll find our picks for the best waterproof Bluetooth speakers.
 If you're looking for more speakers, check out our recommendations for the best Bluetooth speakers, the best shower speakers, and the best cheap speakers.

 For a floatable speaker with more sound customization features, check out the Ultimate Ears MEGABOOM 3.
 Although its out-of-the-box sound profile isn't as neutral as that of the Ultimate Ears WONDERBOOM 2, its Ultimate Ears companion app features a full graphic EQ along with presets you can use to tweak the speaker's sound to better suit your preferences.
 With its 'Standard' preset enabled, this speaker has a boomy sound profile, so you can hear the punch that fans of bass-heavy music like hip-hop enjoy, though this may sound overwhelming to some listeners.
 It's fantastically built and is rated IP67 for dust and water resistance, though we don't currently test this.
 Unfortunately, like most speakers of its size, it struggles to reproduce a deep thumpy and rumbling low bass.